knebiolo/mast/README.md

 ---

-## 🤝 Contributing
+## Contributing

-We welcome contributions!
+We welcome contributions.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 **Quick Development Setup:**